Sreeraj-nair/hello-world/SeleniumWebDriverJava.md

 	Alternatively, the same code can can also be written as

 	(new Actions(driver)).dragAndDrop(source, targe).perform();

+### How to set proxy for FF and IE?
+The easiest and recommended way is to manually set the proxy on the machine that will be running the test.

+However, you can do so programmatically for IE and FF like this.

+	Internet Explorer

+	String PROXY = "localhost";
+	int PORT = 8080;

+	com.google.gson.JsonObject json = new com.google.gson.JsonObject();
+	json.addProperty("proxyType", "MANUAL");
+	json.addProperty("httpProxy", PROXY);
+	json.addProperty("httpProxyPort", PORT);
+	json.addProperty("sslProxy", PROXY);
+	json.addProperty("sslProxyPort", PORT);

+	DesiredCapabilities cap = new DesiredCapabilities();
+	cap.setCapability("proxy", json);

+	GeckoDriverService service =new GeckoDriverService.Builder(firefoxBinary)
+	  .usingDriverExecutable(new File("path to geckodriver"))
+	  .usingAnyFreePort()
+	  .usingAnyFreePort()
+	  .build();
+	service.start();

+	// GeckoDriver currently needs the Proxy set in RequiredCapabilities driver = new FirefoxDriver(service, cap, cap);

 ### What are error collectors in Selenium?

 ### How do you capture screenshots in Selenium?